DETRPose: Real-Time End-to-End Multi-Person Pose Estimation via Modified Transformer Decoder and Novel Denoising Keypoints: Conclusion

 \section{Conclusion}

 In this paper, we have presented a new real-time end-to-end pose estimator.
-DETRPose does not only produces new-state-of-the-art result but also has faster convergence.
-Results on multiple dataset shows that DETRPose great results and prove that DETR-based models can be adapted for pose estimation showing a future for DETR models in MPPE task.
+DETRPose achieves new state-of-the-art results and faster convergence.
+Results on multiple datasets demonstrate that DETRPose's excellent performance, proving that DETR-based models can be effectively adapted for pose estimation, opening a promising future for DETR models in the MPPE task.
+A limitation of this work is that DETRPose has higher latency than YOLO model, despite having similar FLOPs.
+The main reason for this is the group attention, which requires multiple transpose operations, breaking the contiguity of tensors.